brianpham97/New.GG-Front/README.md

 ### Available Scripts

-## Technologies Used
+Rename `exampleconfig.ts` to `config.ts`.
+Then fill in the API URL with your server connection.\
-Starts application to main browser
+Start the application to main browser
 ```sh
 npm run start
 ```

+## Technologies Used

 ### Front End Development